 If sole custody is the overwhelming preference of New York judges, my hurdle would be to nail down in court that I’m the one who should get custody, not my wife.
 To overcome the pro-mother prejudice, I would have to find something manifestly and patently wrong with my wife.
 The odds being what they are, it slowly and painfully sank in to me that my chances were not too good.

 I certainly had accumulated lots of evidence that my wife is not an admirable character.
-But try as I might, I couldn’t get my hands on that last piece of evidence that would prove beyond doubt that she is a real danger to our son.
+But try as I might, I couldn’t get my hands on that last jewel of evidence that would prove beyond doubt that she is a real danger to our son.
 Without evidence of something undeniable – say a past institutionalization for mental problems – winning my case in court would mean relying on an odd possibility.
 I would have to rely on the chance my arguments would win over the good will of a very sympathetic judge.

 Despite all the fond wishes and dreams I started my crusade on, there simply weren’t many New York courts’ judges who could be counted on to be sympathetic to fathers.